bohdanmoroziuk/qr-codegen/README.md

 # QR Code Generator

-> A lightweight app to quickly generate QR codes from URLs.
-Paste a link and get an instant scannable code.
+> A lightweight app to quickly generate QR codes from a URL, email, or SMS.
+Just enter your data and get an instant, scannable code.

 ## Setup